balancer/docs-v3/docs/concepts/router/README.md

 - `addLiquidityCallback`
 - `RemoveLiquidityCallback`

 As the transaction now is within a transient accounting context, a Router can now implemented any arbitrary logic such as swaps, joins & exits.
 More complex operations like flashloans (from Balancer), interacting with external contracts and with Balancer pools.
-It is possible to reenter the Vault again (See Vault invocation)
+It is possible to reenter the Vault again (See Vault invocation).

 #### Executing the Vault's core primitive
 Either a `swap` `addLiquidity` or `removeLiquidity` operation is called on the Vault & the Vault has stored the balances owed from the Router to the Vault as part of an internal `accountDelta` var.